stephansturges/OpenLander/README.md

 # UPDATE 2022 10 20

 Major update!
 The default neural network now features a 3-class output with detection of humans on a separate output layer!
-This is to allow finer granularity obstacle avoidance: if you have to fall out of the sky you can now decide that it's best to drop on top of a builder rather than on someone's head ;)
+This is to allow finer granularity obstacle avoidance: if you have to fall out of the sky you can now decide whether it's best to drop your drone on top of a building or on someone's head ;)

 Check out the video: